samathaluca/cloud9-ticketsales/README.md

 This is an assumption which would be adapted quickly after the site goes live and e.g. google analytics evidence that users are leaving the site quickly and contact form has minimal response.

  **_ structure plane:_**
 Considering IA- Information Architecture
-The call to action tour and ticket section is placed first in the navigation bar but further down in the body of the site  .

-The thinking being that users may simply want to buy a ticket, using the navigation bar to get there immediately.

-Other users may need to be persuaded by images and videos before they believe it is worth spending the money.
+A well-organized website is intuitive and easy to use.
+The one page site was set out with clear conceptual section hierarchy of what be most important to the user.
+It provides all users with a simple flow between sections, naturally guidingh a user to the information and on-site actions of promoting the band's music and concerts.

-The structure chosen was to present a simple flow of what users will expect to see on any band website.
+The structure chosen was to present what users will expect to see on any band website.
+Research was done by searching _best band websites_.

 The social media at the end will mean that users are not distracted and lead away immediately.